koendv/t12-958/README_DEVELOPER.md

 The rotary encoder is decoded in interrupt-driven software.

 The MM32SPIN27 timers have an encoder mode, to decode rotary encoders in hardware.
 Unfortunately, the pcb connects the two lines from the rotary encoder to processor pins that belong to _different_ timers, so this pcb can not be used to decode a rotary encoder in hardware.

+## Floating point

+This firmware does not use floating point.

 ## Debugger